Encephala/ansible/README.md

 ## TODO

-- Fix rustup install
-- Fix neovim install
-  - The mv command doesn't actually check move a new version because the dest file exists
-- Make provision install R languageserver
 - Make provision not install all LSPs for nvim when not `is_desktop`
+- Fix dotfiles to have the option to not install all the bulk that is Cargo (maybe just don't install zoxide xd)

 ## Installing Ansible with pipx